About Us

 The Divine Office and Holy Mass are celebrated daily.

 S. Paul’s Parish takes in the heart of the Deptford Community, which is a colourful, exciting, energetic, edgy, mature, complex and fascinating place.
 It has one of the most diverse ethnic communities in London (fully represented in our congregation), a higher than average population of younger people, multiple economic deprivation, and we are one of the most deprived parishes in the country, in the highest 6%.
-It ranks 773 out of 12,382 parishes, where 1 is the most deprived parish.
+It ranks 704 out of 12,329 parishes, where 1 is the most deprived parish.
+(DATA UPDATECUF Look Up Tool has been refreshed to include recent census 2021, parish boundary 2023 and index of multiple deprivation 2019 data.)
 Within the Diocese of Southwark we are the 5th most deprived parish out of 294 Parishes.
 There is also a strong creative arts sector, a classic South London High Street with a famous thrice weekly Market.

 Our Parish Mission Statement